Dooque/aoe2-de-in-game-rating-overlay/README.md

 ## Introduction

-This tool shows the RM 1v1 ELO and RM TG ELO for all players in a multiplayer game.
+This is an overlay which shows on top of the screen the RM 1v1 ELO and RM TG ELO for all players in a multiplayer game.

 It currently works only for "Random Map" games.